 What Are the Benefits of a Retaining Wall?

 - Fight Gravity: The main benefit of a retaining wall is to offset the lateral force of a sloped area of land.
 Plus, you can use them to create level space in the yard to make landscaping easier.

-- Ornate Seating: Depending on where the retaining wall is located in your outdoor space, it could become a hub for chilling and chatting.
+- Ornate Seating: Depending on where the retaining wall structure is located in your outdoor space, it could become a hub for chilling and chatting.